rodan123/piblock/README.md

    Copy to your home directory and edit the program paths within as necessary.

 8) Added softlink of 800notes.txt to 800notes.html, so that last matched caller internet data can be viewed locally.
-I installed lynx on the raspberrypi3 to locally view the file over an SSH connection.
+I installed lynx on the raspberrypi3 to locally view the file over a SSH connection.